 Paid holiday will also become a distant memory.
 From now on, if you’re not working, you’re not earning.
 While many freelancers struggle on if they’ve got a cold or minor injury, sometimes working isn’t an option until you’re fully recovered.
 So again, if you’re not working, you’re not earning.

 And as for colleagues?
 Well, in an office, they can be the bane of your life with all the politics that goes on.
 But if you’re working alone as a freelancer, you can often miss the laughs and camaraderie that goes with it.

 This is just a handful of things to think about before you go live without a net.
 Freelancing isn’t for everyone, but it does offer a way of working on your own terms in an area you are good at, that’s more in tune with how you want to live.

-Now we’ve got a few of the harsh realities and uncomfortable truths out of the way and you’re OK with them, and you still want to go freelance, what next?
+So that’s a few of the harsh realities and uncomfortable truths out of the way.
+If you’re OK with them, and you still want to go freelance, what next?

 I can only base these next steps on my own experiences and what worked for me to hitch a ride on the freelance train as a copywriter.
 There’s a ton of websites, blogs, and advice out there to help you succeed on your own journey to freelance nirvana.
 You’ll need to figure out what the best route is for you to take to get you there.

 Don’t quit your job without a plan.
 While you’re still employed, get your basics set up first.
 Have a goal that’s realistic in timescale and affordability.
 Get your social media and website set up, figure out (the best you can) who you want to work for and the type of clients you want.